 Rare photographs from the U.S. National Archives, presented here in chronological order, provide some evidence of the fierce fighting and its consequences.
-(View the pictures as a slide-presentation, below right at the camera tag.)

 - American men from the 24th Infantry Regiment move up to the firing line on July 18, 1950.

 - Trying to disrupt North Korea's supply lines, U.S. Air Force B-29s dropped ten tons of bombs on two railroad bridges forty miles north of Pyongyang.
 (July 27, 1950)